Relentless winter brings pros, cons for Tahoe ski resorts - Local News 8

 “It’s heaven sent for a skier because I can ski until Memorial Day,” said Dan Lavely, 66, a Reno resident who’s been skiing for about 40 years.

 “The conditions have been fantastic.
-It’s the best I’ve had in ions,” he said.
+It’s the best I’ve had in eons,” he said.

 The resorts who cater to folks like him agree.